Stochastic-Batman/CausalDiffAE_FZJ/README.md

 cd CausalDiffAE
 ```

+If you want to clone this fork with all the files set up, simply: ```git clone https://github.com/Stochastic-Batman/CausalDiffAE_FZJ.git```.

 If you haven't installed dependencies with pip by following this README.md file, you can create environment with conda:
 ```
 conda env create -f environment.yml